 For all of its faults, this is an ambitious and complicated film to make, especially on a budget of 7 million dollars.
 Kim Coates says that this was his first role in a while where he was number 27 on the call sheet.

 Wadlow includes many different stories.
 Each of these stories plays simultaneously and interconnect in various ways.
 Each story also requires lots of exposition to explain the many events in them.
 Most of the stories play out in explanations rather than in events and actions.

-Patrick and the Weaver brothers have their stories intersect, but this happened less because of ingenious storytelling and more because of budget.
+Patrick and the Weaver brothers have their stories intersect.
+This piece of the storytelling happened because of the budget.
 Originally the Patrick storyline featured them going to a compound to fight bad guys.
 Three weeks before filming, Wadlow was told that he had to cut some money out of the budget, so he decided to have Patrick and his father save Brax and J.D. at their home instead.

-When a bad movie comes out, critics and people not in the business often paint the filmmakers as lazy and/or apathetic.
+When a movie considered bad or disappointed comes out, critics and people not in the business often paint the filmmakers as lazy and/or apathetic.
 Wadlow seems anything but.
 He made this film fairly cheap in Fiji and shot quickly.
 At 7 Million dollars, the film cost 2 million dollars less than the previous year’s The Curse of La Llorona, which shot in Los Angeles.